turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 ## Setup

-In order to push up to GitHub, you'll also need to generate an SSH key.
+In order to push up to GitHub, you'll need to generate an SSH key.
 SSH keys are a way to identify trusted computers without involving passwords.
 You can generate an SSH key and add the public key to your GitHub account by following the procedures outlined in this [tutorial from GitHub](https://help.github.com/articles/generating-an-ssh-key/).

 ## Working Example...

 * Create directory (new directory from previous lesson)
 * Initialize git
 * Create repository on GitHub (naming convention: these names should be the same to avoid confusion)
-* Add remote (origin) to local repository - we are not linked!
+* Add remote (origin) to local repository - we are now linked!
 * Checkout branch
 * Add HTML file
 * Add content